Catherine A. Barnes

 She received her Bachelor of Arts in history summa cum laude from Salem State College and her Juris Doctor from the University of North Carolina School of Law.

 - J.D., University of North Carolina School of Law, 1995

 - North Carolina Bar Association

-- Named to the 2019 and 2020 editions of The Best Lawyers in America© by Best Lawyers® – Real Estate Law
+- Named to the 2019-2022 editions of The Best Lawyers in America© by Best Lawyers® – Real Estate Law

 - The Mecklenburg Times, 50 Most Influential Women

 - Catherine Barnes Featured in Business North Carolina’s Power List 2021 Magazine

 - Paycheck Protection Program vs. Economic Injury Disaster Loans | At-A-Glance

 - U.S. News-Best Lawyers Ranks James, McElroy & Diehl as a 2020 “Best Law Firm”

 - Best Lawyers in America© 2020 Honors Nine James, McElroy & Diehl Attorneys